-FG Okays N24bn for One Modular Irrigation Project In Adamawa
+FG Okays N24bn for One Modular Irrigation Project in Adamawa

 He said the President, in his capacity as the Executive Chairman of the agency, needed to be updated on the way the place is being run, adding that his request to know the state of the accounts was not because there had been any suspicious activity.

-He said: “It’s not for anything suspicion, but we have been asking for funding and more funding, then you want to know the status of what is happening so far.
-For example, I have said to you, the 1% of the Federation Account due to NASENI, we receive only the federal government component of it, instead of 1% before it’s shared to the states and others that benefit from this
+He said, “It’s not for anything suspicion, but we have been asking for funding and more funding, then you want to know the status of what is happening so far.
+For example, I have said to you, the one per cent of the Federation Account due to NASENI, we receive only the federal government component of it, instead of one per cent before it’s shared to the states and others that benefit from this.

-Explaining the funding of the agency, Haruna said the statutory 1% of the Federation Account meant to be drawn for its running is dedicated to execution of some priority projects that had been approved by government.
+Explaining the funding of the agency, Haruna said the statutory one per cent of the Federation Account meant to be drawn for its running is dedicated to execution of some priority projects that had been approved by the government.

-According to him: “The application of these funds is in some priority projects approved by government.
-The capital components include payment of 15% of the local counterpart funding for three key projects in the Power sector; the development and production of solar cells locally; development and production of electric power transformers and the third one is high voltage testing laboratory.
+According to him, “The application of these funds is in some priority projects approved by government.
+The capital components include payment of 15 per cent of the local counterpart funding for three key projects in the Power sector; the development and production of solar cells locally; development and production of electric power transformers and the third one is high voltage testing laboratory.

-“Now, these are projects with 85% funding support from China, which is part of what is approved and being implemented in the 2021/2022 Borrowing Plan.
-That is number one and in that, out of the $48,879,103, representing 15% of what Nigeria is paying as the 15% counterpart funding based on the money remitted to NASENI in the first and third quarters. $23,928,063 had been remitted in these two quarters.
+“Now, these are projects with 85 per cent funding support from China, which is part of what is approved and being implemented in the 2021/2022 Borrowing Plan.
+That is number one and in that, out of the $48,879,103, representing 15 per cent of what Nigeria is paying as the 15 per cent counterpart funding based on the money remitted to NASENI in the first and third quarters. $23,928,063 had been remitted in these two quarters.

-“The other areas of application of this fund include the development and domestications of technologies NASENI has acquire from a partnering organization in Italy, de Lorenzo, in the production of technical science laboratory equipment for primary school, secondary school and tertiary institutions.
+“The other areas of application of this fund include the development and domestications of technologies NASENI has acquired from a partnering organisation in Italy, de Lorenzo, in the production of technical science laboratory equipment for primary school, secondary school and tertiary institutions.

 “These are priority areas where these funds have been applied.
-The briefings also included the newly developed equipment and machines that are needed to have mechanized farming.
-This simple, but needed equipment include equipment for cultivation, for planting, for weeding, for processing, harvesting, up to food preservation”, he said.
+The briefings also included the newly developed equipment and machines that are needed to have mechanised farming.
+This simple, but needed equipment includes equipment for cultivation, for planting, for weeding, for processing, harvesting, up to food preservation,” he said.